Please select your location below

 Another important aspect to any amazing beef dish is the accompaniments.
 From mac and cheese to Brussel sprouts and from truffle fries to a simple Caesar salad what’s on the side of your steak is almost as important as the beef itself, as these foods round out your dining experience.

 Sautéed Mushrooms: Sautéed mushrooms add a delightful umami punch to a steak dinner.
-Cooked with garlic and butter, they have a savory depth that enhances the steak's robust flavors.
+Cooked with garlic and butter, they have a savoury depth that enhances the steak's robust flavours.
 The mushrooms' tender texture and rich, earthy notes complement the meat's juiciness, creating a harmonious balance on the plate.
 Their ability to soak up and blend with steak juices also means every bite is infused with an extra layer of indulgence, making each mouthful more satisfying.

-Truffle Frites: Truffle frites elevate the steak experience with their luxurious aroma and flavor.
+Truffle Frites: Truffle frites elevate the steak experience with their luxurious aroma and flavour.
 Infused with the earthy, aromatic notes of truffle, these fries add an indulgent twist to the classic pairing of steak and fries.
 The crispy exterior and fluffy interior of the frites provide a satisfying contrast to the steak's tenderness, while the truffle essence brings an extra layer of sophistication.
 This combination creates a decadent and memorable dining experience that feels both opulent and comforting.

 Steamed Broccoli: Steamed broccoli is a classic accompaniment that adds a fresh, crisp element to a steak meal.
 The tender-crisp texture of the bright green broccoli provides a pleasant contrast to the meat's juiciness, and its lightness helps balance the overall richness of the steak.
 This pairing is both nutritious and complementary, making it a great choice for a well-rounded meal.

 House Salad: A house salad offers a fresh and light complement to a steak.
 Typically featuring a mix of greens, tomatoes, cucumbers, and a light vinaigrette, the salad adds a burst of freshness and crunch to the meal.
-The acidity from the vinaigrette can help cut through the steak's richness, while the variety of textures and flavors in the salad create a balanced, satisfying plate that enhances the steak without overwhelming it.
+The acidity from the vinaigrette can help cut through the steak's richness, while the variety of textures and flavours in the salad create a balanced, satisfying plate that enhances the steak without overwhelming it.